Angus Maude: Parliamentary career

 Maude was elected Conservative Party Member of Parliament for Ealing South at the 1950 general election.
 He continued to work in journalism, and was Director of the Conservative Political Centre from 1951 to 1955.
 In 1958, he resigned his seat to become editor of The Sydney Morning Herald, a post which he held until 1961.
 He attempted to return to Parliament, at first being beaten by the Labour Party's Guy Barnett by 704 votes in a 1962 by-election at South Dorset, where the Conservative vote was split.
 He was then elected to represent the constituency of Stratford-on-Avon in a a by-election in 1963, where he remained until retiring in 1983.

 Maude was shadow aviation spokesman, but was sacked in 1967 by Edward Heath after criticising party policy.
 When Margaret Thatcher became leader, she brought him back into the fold after he played a key role in her bid for the leadership in 1975.
-When she came to power in May 1979, he was appointed to the position of Paymaster-General with a seat in the cabinet, with Thatcher saying "I was anxious to have Angus Maude in the Cabinet to benefit from his years of political experience, his sound views, and his acid wit."
+When she came to power in May 1979, he was appointed to the position of Paymaster General with a seat in the cabinet, with Thatcher saying "I was anxious to have Angus Maude in the Cabinet to benefit from his years of political experience, his sound views, and his acid wit."
 However, Maude resigned relatively soon afterward, in January 1981, following which he received a knighthood.

+Maude was a friend of the Rev. Ian Paisley.